When I Start Feeling Overwhelmed, This Is What Helps Me Find Calm Again

 There are days when everything feels like it’s happening at once.

 I’ve noticed something important over the years — overwhelm doesn’t arrive loudly.
 It builds quietly.
-And if I don’t pause, it takes over before I realize it.
+If I don’t pause, it takes over before I realize it.

 Feeling restless even when sitting still